 Registration Procedure in case of the PIBOs and Recyclers

-It is deemed very crucial that the registration must be obtained from the respective State pollution control board by the person before he sets up the mechanism to manufacture the multi layered plastic carry bags or other plastic products in the form of sheets.
+It is deemed very crucial that the registration must be obtained from the respective State pollution control board by the person before he sets up the mechanism to manufacture the multi-layered plastic carry bags or other plastic products in the form of sheets.
 The pollution control committee belonging to the particular union territory can also be approached for registration purposes.

-Every unit that processes the waste including that of the recycling facilities must resort to filing an application before the State pollution Control Board in order to obtain the registration or if its with regard to the renewal of the registration.
+Every unit that processes the waste including that of the recycling facilities must resort to filing an application before the State Pollution Control Board in order to obtain the registration or if its with regard to the renewal of the registration.
 An application can be made by the person who proposes to launch a recycling facility where the plastic waste would be processed.
 The form to be assigned in this regard is the Form II.

-The recycling units that recycle and process the plastic waste would not be granted the registration if they do not possess the consent under the Air and Water Act.
+The recycling units that recycle and process the plastic waste would not be granted registration if they do not possess the consent under the Air and Water Act.
 They must also showcase the registration certificate as granted by the District Industries Centre or by any other agency, especially the one that is authorized by the government.

-The registration of the producer would not be given effect to unless it is shown that the producer is in the possession of the action plan which should have been necessarily endorsed that too by the Urban development’s secretary in charge of the respective state.
+The registration of the producer would not be given effect to unless it is shown that the producer is in possession of the action plan which should have been necessarily endorsed that too by the Urban Development’s secretary in charge of the respective state.
 This is with regard to the establishment of the plastic waste management system.

 If after the due process of inquiry, the state pollution control Board is of the opinion that the application submitted by the applicant meets all the requirements and is in compliance with the requisite laws and other norms, then in that case the Board would issue the registration certificate.